Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/I2205 Graphs/2 # Basic Concepts/Basic Concepts.md

 `Degree sequence` is putting the highest degrees at first down to the smallest sequence, take for example P_4, then it will have a sequence = 2 2 1 1

 **How to know if a degree sequence is `graphical`?**
-- Delete the 1str number K
+- Delete the 1st number K
 - Subtract 1 from the next K degrees and sort again
 - repeat
 - stop only if we have only zeros left or the degree is 2 2 2 ...
-2 2 1 1 which means its just a path P_n
+2 2 1 1 which means its just a path P_n, if its only zeros at the end then its graphicals, i think if you become negative then it wont be negative (Future me here, wtf did you say here lol ? i think i meant if it becomes negative then its not graphical)

 ### Graph Operations
 `Union:` just place the graphs next to each other duh.
 Denoted `G U H` `Join:` connect each vertex from each graph with every single vertex in the other graph.
+Denoted `G + H`
+<label class="ob-comment" title="" style="">  <input type="checkbox"> <span style=""> Note that if we have G1 + G2 + G3... we join vertices of G1 and G2 and then we connect vertices of G2 and G3 and so on, its not like (G1+G2) + G3 </span></label>
-Denoted `G + H` `Wheel:` Denoted `W_m,n = K_m + C_n`.
-Note that to draw it you first draw the C_n and then add in K_m `Edge or vertex deletion:` obvious duh.
+`Wheel:` Denoted `W_m,n = K_m + C_n`.
+Note that to draw it you first draw the C_n and then add in K_m
+`Edge or vertex deletion:` obvious duh.
 Denoted `G - v` `Complement:` **Property: bar(G+H) = bar(G) U bar(H)**
 ![[Graph complement.JPG | 300]]
 `Self-complementary:`
 if G isomorphic to bar(G)
-**Properties:
+**Properties:**
-- numOfVertices n = 4k or 4k+1 for some k
+- **numOfVertices n = 4k or 4k+1 for some k**
-- numOfEdges size = n(n-1)/4**
+- **numOfEdges size = n(n-1)/4**

 `Cross product:`
 Give each vertex a number from v_1 to v_n in G and u_1 to u_m in H